-Starting with the story, it is fascinating.
-The the early 30's, Giuseppe Carboni starts a workshop for safety pens in Turin Italy.
-By 1936, his company is open under the name Ceervinia (this is the name of one of the highest peaks of the western Italian Alps.
-His company progresses from a store to a factory with 40 employees.
+The story of this pen is fascinating.
+In the early 1930's, Giuseppe Carboni started a workshop for safety pens in Turin, Italy.
+By 1936, his company was operating under the name Cervinia (this is the name of one of the highest peaks of the western Italian Alps.
+His company progressed from being a store to a factory with 40 employees.

-There were about 30 colours of celluloid pens made.
-The war ended pen production.
-Careboni hid the raw materials for the pens, and semi-finished parts.
-There were six boxes of celluloid pens and hard rubber in rods stored in the basement of the Carboni family store on via Nizza in Turin.
-Someone report to the German SS the movement of materials.
+There were about 30 colours of celluloid pens produced.
+The war, however, ended pen production.
+Carboni hid the raw materials and semi-finished parts for the pens.
+The six boxes of celluloid pens and hard rubber in rods were stored in the basement of the Carboni family store located on via Nizza in Turin.
+Someone, however, reported to the German SS the movement of materials.
 Could it be ammunition?
-The Germans came and checked out the basement of the store.
+The German SS came looking in the basement of the store.
 Finding no ammunition, the officer left.

 The pen looks new as the Italian pen company, Stipula, took on the task to refurbish the pens.
 They did an exellent job.